 You can request books not held by Mareeba Shire Library Service from other library services.
 Before making a request please check the library catalogue to make sure Mareeba Library Service does not have the item in its collection.
 If you cannot find the item in the Mareeba Shire Library catalogue, submit an interlibrary loan request at a cost of $2.50.
-Click here to submit a interlibrary loan request
+Click here to submit an interlibrary loan request.

 The Library will attempt to obtain the item; however, availability is subject to the lending policies of the library that owns the item.
 It can take some time for items to arrive.